godotengine/godot-docs/classes/class_tree.rst

 - :ref:`Rect2<class_Rect2>` **get_item_area_rect** **(** :ref:`Object<class_Object>` item, :ref:`int<class_int>` column=-1 **)** |const|

-Returns the rectangle area for the specified item.
+Returns the rectangle area for the specified :ref:`TreeItem<class_TreeItem>`.
 If ``column`` is specified, only get the position and size of that column, otherwise get the rectangle containing all columns.

 ----